 The use of CERTIFIED teachers to cover additional classes may be used only when no other alternative is available.
-The use of CERTIFIED teachers to cover unfilled positions can only be utilized if the AESOP System was notified and an absence was recorded in Skyward.
+The use of CERTIFIED teachers to cover unfilled positions can only be utilized if the Frontline Absent Management for Absences System was notified and an absence was recorded in Skyward.